* May gets backing, some crackdown on Russian spies may follow

 * Says after Salisbury that Russia poses threat to Europe

-* EU leaders "agree" Russia most likely to blame (Adds formal conclusion)
+* EU leaders "agree" Russia most likely to blame (Adds detail on possible diplomatic measures, paragraph 5)

 BRUSSELS, March 22 (Reuters) - European Union leaders backed Britain on Thursday in blaming Moscow over a nerve agent attack on a former Russian spy in England, raising the possibility of additional retaliatory steps by some European countries.